Stay up to date

 Showing urgency and offers

 Phishing emails have unnecessary urgency, emotions, and offer messages.
-Do not get yourself fooled with any phishing scam emails of your colleagues or employees asking for an urgent reply.
+Do not get yourself fooled by phishing emails of your colleagues or employees asking for an urgent reply.
 Besides this, anyone offering you a 50% discount or free coupons in return for registering any website, visiting any link, or sharing codes with your friends could be a scam too.

 .Moreover, often attackers take advantage of FOMO (Fear of missing out) to manipulate people for their good.
-It is vital to spot a phishing scam in such cases by not getting into the trap of any limited time offer within 24-48 hours’ immediate response or the consequences of fines or penalties.
+In such cases, it is vital to spot a phishing scam by not getting into the trap of any limited time offer within 24-48 hours’ immediate response or the consequences of fines or penalties.

 What to do if you have responded to a phishing email?